FAQs

 No. So long as you remain an IADH member with a valid membership number there is no additional yearly fee for being a fellow of iADH. iADH fellows will need to complete a fellowship renewal form every 8 years to show reasonable continued commitment to iADH activity and/or their own affiliated society.

-Register again, using the 2024 registration form on the iADH website.
+Register again, using the new registration form on the iADH website.
 In the question.
-Please advise in your message that you had previously applied for fellowship in 2022.
+Please advise in your message that you had previously applied for fellowship in 2024.
 You will receive the corresponding link and information to resubmit your application.